timo7hy/PGEquiCite/README.md

 Each item is evaluated under two conditions:

-- **Pool condition** — the model receives the query plus all 10 abstracts.
+- **Pool condition**: the model receives the query plus all 10 abstracts.
 Tests whether the model cites non-European evidence when it is directly available.
-- **Baseline condition** — the model receives the query only, no abstracts.
+- **Baseline condition**: the model receives the query only, no abstracts.
 Tests what the model surfaces from pretraining knowledge alone.

 ---

 ## How to Evaluate a Model

-### Step 1 — Generate prompts
+### Step 1.
+Generate prompts

 ```bash
 python prompt_gen/prompt_gen.py --dataset dataset/PGEquiCite_Dataset.csv